ravenlocke/mis/README.md

 sys	0m0.521s
 ```

+This demonstrates the power of `mis`; the tool is rapid, with 1,000,000 maximal independent networks sampled
+on a MacBook pro with 2.7 GHz Intel Core i5 in less than two minutes.
 Using Python, this took nearer 30 minutes.
+Note that this kind of speed increase may not always be seen (depending on graph topology), but nevertheless demonstrates `mis` is capable of being substantially faster.
+Further, the algorithm for maximum independent set approximation in `networkx` had 94 members, showing an example where a random search is superior.

 ---